JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-02-20-tacklelegacy.md

 Remember that every project was a green field once, right?
 So why is it that all of us seem to end up in a similar state?
 Do you really think the previous developers didn't have the best intentions?

 In reality rewrites hardly ever work out.
-Mainly because you are probably underestimating the complexity (corner cases) and required effort (amount of features) to rewrite everything.
+Mainly because the complexity (corner cases) and required effort (amount of features) to rewrite everything gets underestimated.
 Hence rewriting will be incredibly time-consuming.

-At the same time, you aren't focussing on maximizing user value: you'll lose tons of time rewriting stuff that wasn't problematic to begin with and users won't get any new features until the rewrite is done.
+At the same time, rewrites don't focus on maximizing user value: you'll lose tons of time rewriting stuff that wasn't problematic to begin with and users won't get any new features until the rewrite is done.

 And technology isn't standing still either: two years ago we didn't have Kotlin, Jetpack, Architecture components, Navigation components,...
 And that's just the official Google stuff!